-Generating leads is the most important component of marketing.
+Generating leads is one of the most important aspects of marketing.

 When you turn a site visitor into a lead, and then that lead becomes a customer, you’ve done your job, but you need to follow up on that accomplishment.
 As the experts at HubSpot say, “A successful lead generation engine is what keeps the funnel full of sales prospects while you sleep.”Read More »

 Engineers and sourcing professionals rely on comprehensive, digitized product data in order to do their jobs.
 They need accurate data, and they need it fast.
 Many manufacturers rely on a website and phone number to handle inquiries for new data, but is it really the most efficient way?